BRAT Diet Alternatives: Substitute Foods to Try

 Some of the nutrients missing in the BRAT diet include sufficient B vitamins, calcium, calories, fat, fiber, iron, protein, vitamin A, zinc, and other vital micronutrients.

-This is a problem because of two main reasons; first, poor nutrition can exacerbate diarrhea in the short term by affecting gastrointestinal function.
+This is a problem for two main reasons.
+First, poor nutrition can exacerbate diarrhea in the short term by affecting gastrointestinal function.

 On the other hand, malnutrition can adversely affect the growth and development of kids over time.